GoFEM/pyGoFEM/README.md

 It invokes [MTPy-v2](https://mtpy-v2.readthedocs.io/en/latest/index.html) for handling MT data.

-To generate and work with **GoFEM** mesh/model files, we use the [Python interface](https://github.com/dealii/dealii/blob/master/contrib/python-bindings/notebooks/tutorial-1.ipynb) of the deal.II library.
-It was introduced since deal.II v9.2.
+To generate and work with **GoFEM** mesh and model files, we use the [Python interface](https://github.com/dealii/dealii/blob/master/contrib/python-bindings/notebooks/tutorial-1.ipynb) of the [deal.II](https://www.dealii.org/) library.
+It is available in deal.II since version 9.2, see the [Release](https://www.degruyter.com/document/doi/10.1515/jnma-2020-0043/html) co-authored by me.

 # Contributing